marlis-t/Sem2-appointment-finder/README.md

 # Sem2-appointment-finder
-#simple javascript - html - php -based  program
+--simple javascript - html - php -based  program
+--
-#displays given appointments and their possible times
+--displays given appointments and their possible times --
-#users can vote for a time and must leave their name/can leave a comment
+--users can vote for a time and must leave their name/can leave a comment --

 #structure:
 -frontend: